reinanan/reinanan/README.md

 uhh i dont really like too woke people (when they have too many labels) but theres exceptions

 i will think less of you if your interests are weird (imo)

+when im with someone ask me first (in whisper) before c+h thanks ok

 ## My interests
 : pjsk ,alien stage ,married in red ,chiikawa ,phighting class Ouran High School Host Club ,pupi's midnight munchies Danganronpa , saihate station, i love your cruddy, witch hat atelier, nso and thats it i think